Brunswick Records: 1957–1979/R&B

 The Chi-Lites' "Oh Girl" was the label's only release from post-1957 to reach the top of the Billboard Hot 100, but Brunswick and Dakar managed to top the R&B chart a total of 10 times during the same period, six by Jackie Wilson and two each by Tyrone Davis and the Chi-Lites.

 Legal problems caused Brunswick to become dormant after 1982, in which Tarnopol licensed Brunswick recordings from 1957 onwards to the special products unit of Columbia Records.
 Brunswick had its last chart hits in 1982.
 Although Brunswick was eventually cleared of the charges, the situation, which had resulted in court action, left both the label and Tarnopol in financial difficulties.
 By then, Carl Davis and most of the artists had left the company.
 Tarnopol blamed his legal problems on a personal vendetta led by Lew Wasserman, the head of Decca's parent corporation, MCA Inc. Tarnopol died in 1987 at age 56.

 Ownership

 The Tarnopol family only claims ownership of Brunswick recordings since Tarnopol joined Brunswick in 1957.
 Decca's parent company, Universal Music controls the Decca-era pre-Tarnopol Brunswick recordings (excluding the late 1931–1939 era, which is still controlled by Columbia Records' parent, Sony Music Entertainment).
 The Decca-era Brunswick jazz catalogue is managed by the Verve Music Group (which is also part of Universal).

 The official Brunswick Records web site has a detailed history of the Tarnopol-era Brunswick Records.
 The label was revived in 1995 by Nat's children. and many of the Chicago soul recordings have been re-issued in recent years.
-Brunswick's catalog is distributed by AMPED Distribution (a division of Alliance Entertainment).
+Brunswick's catalog is distributed by Spy Music Group.